 As I write, I don’t recall the winding route feeling unusually perilous.
 Not sure whether that was due to my experience driving the Appalachian mountains, Ernie’s expertise behind the wheel, or a combination of both.

 What I do recall are the dramatic weather inversions including sun, rain, hail, snow, and even simultaneous sun and hail at various elevations along the route.

 There is no question that figuratively I am a tree-hugger in terms of the environment.
-But at roadside stops along the Coronado Trail, I became a literal tree-hugger, too.
+But at roadside stops from Safford to Pinetop along the Coronado Trail, I became a literal tree-hugger, too.
 Don’t knock it!
 Once you have inhaled the heavenly butterscotch fragrance of Ponderosa pine bark, you will become a tree-sniffer, too.